Alcantara takes no-hitter into 7th, Marlins blank Nats 3-0

 Most of those no-hitters this year came before Major League Baseball cracked down on the use of illegal sticky substances by pitchers.

 Six Marlins have thrown no-hitters, the last by Edinson Volquez in a 3-0 win against the Diamondbacks on June 3, 2017.

-The closest thing to a hit for Washington before Bell’s single was when Juan Soto smashed a comebacker off Alcantara’s lower left leg with two outs in the fourth.
-The ball ricocheted to first baseman Lewin Diaz, who stepped on the bag for the out.

-Alcantara walked around the infield and then slowly left the field.
-He spoke to manager Don Mattingly in the dugout and came out to warm up for the fifth with Mattingly and the team trainer watching.
+The Nationals (2005-present) have never been no-hit.

 Paolo Espino (4-5) allowed one run on six hits and three walks in six innings for Washington.